-Some people like to skip this step, but I wouldn’t!
+Some people like to skip this step, but I wouldn't!
 By salting the steak hours before, you are giving the salt time to work its way into the meat, holding onto moisture and allowing for a much juicier steak.
-If you are looking for the tastiest way to make a steak, don’t skip this step!
+Don't skip this step!

 Smoking the Steak

-This is when the magic happens!
-When your steak gets to the target internal temperature, pull it off the grill and tent it with foil, and turn up the temperature of your smoker to 400 degrees.
-If you have a cast iron skillet, put it in the smoker while it’s warming up.
+This is when the magic happens and why we call it the reverse sear method.
+When your steak gets to the target internal temperature, pull it off the grill and tent it with foil.

 The cast iron skillet gives you more surface area for the sear, creating a more even crust.
 If you have one, I strongly recommend using it for your steaks!
 Right before you put your steak in the skillet, add a tablespoon of butter.